Skip to main content

 I love creating products and experiences that just make you want to engage, to play with what’s right at your fingertips.

-Six weeks later, I landed my first product design job at Social Sauce, “sosauce”, a start-up travel content and social platform (now resigned to the pantheon of defunct start-ups).
-It was at sosauce where I realized that design was far more than informative, it was motivative for people who wanted to explore their passions in ways they had not yet realized.
+Six weeks later, I landed my first product design job at Social Sauce, or “sosauce”, a start-up travel content and social platform (now resigned to the pantheon of defunct start-ups).
+It was at sosauce where I realized that design was much more than informative, it motivated people to explore and express their passions in ways they had not yet realized.

-At the heart of all the work?
-Helping people — in ways both tangible and intangible.
+What motivates me?
+Helping people — in ways both tangible and intangible. 🏳️🌈

 Former professional tennis player Goran Ivanisevic holding up the Wimbledon trophy